MegaMan501/CSCE-4240-DIP/README.md

 # CSCE-4240-DIP
-Introduction to algorithms, mathematical tools, and various digital image applications.
-Gray level and multispectral image manipulation will be discussed.
+Introduction to algorithms, mathematical tools, and various digital image applications, gray level and multispectral image manipulation.

 ## Projects
 - [ ] Snakes1U: Take a given image and make a snaking contour on image.